cohenjer/TransSSCNMF/code/README.md

 To produce Attack Decay patterns, some matlab code is available at `https://code.soundsoftware.ac.uk/projects/decay-model-for-piano-transcription/repository/show/Supplement/code`.

-To use, please cite our CNMF manuscript as follows: xxx (double blind review), Semi-supervised Convolutive NMF for Automatic Music Transcription, xxx (todo)
+To use, please cite our CNMF manuscript as follows: xxx Semi-supervised Convolutive NMF for Automatic Music Transcription (todo)

 [1] D. Fagot et. al., Majorization-minimization algorithms for convolutive NMF with beta-divergence, ICASSP 2019.